Shuffle/Shuffle-docs/docs/about.md

 * 0.1 - 0.5: Created basic features for automation, as well as use cases and frontend.
 This was before the project was open sourced.
 * 0.6 - Usability: High focus on the workflow and app editor, as well as bugfixing after open sourcing.
 * 0.7 - Improve: First larger release of Shuffle.
 Focus on users, schedules, app authentication and a better overview in general through the admin view.
-* 0.8 - Integrate (current): Hybrid cloud features and file control
+* 0.8 - Integrate: Hybrid cloud features and file control
 * 0.9 - Features: Search engine for apps, workflows, executions etc. GCP (Storage & Functions) integration usage for cloud.
 * 1.0 - Launch: Categorized apps, proper use-cases, and a real tutorial mapped to use-cases.
 Enterprise-ready (SSO/SAML, MFA, Reporting, Statistics, Replayability)
 * **1.1 - [Creator onboarding](https://github.com/Shuffle/Shuffle/releases/tag/1.1.0):** Workflow, App & Usecase discovery.
 Stability & Scalability everywhere with multi-region deployments.
 HUGE focus on on-boarding and workflow templates.
 Expected release Q4 2022.